migalha212/Tenebris/docs/README.md

 - **Energy** (EN) : a resource the Player uses to fire his weapons (Main Character only).

 #### Map Elements
+- **Standard Wall**:
-- **Standard Wall**:    Has collision all around;
+  - Has collision all around;
-                    No Entity can pass through;
+  - No Entity can pass through;
-                    Bullets can’t pass through.
+  - Bullets can’t pass through.

+- **Destructible Wall/Crates**:
-- **Destructible Wall/Crates**: Has HP, and when it’s HP is depleted it is destroyed, otherwise acts like a standard wall.
+  - Has HP, and when it’s HP is depleted it is destroyed, otherwise acts like a standard wall.

+- **Spike** :
-- **Spike** :           Same as a Standard wall but deals some amount of Damage to Entities that collide with it.
+  - Same as a Standard wall but deals some amount of Damage to Entities that collide with it.

-- **Sand Bag** :        Has collision all around;
+- **Sand Bag** :
+  - Has collision all around;
-                    No Entity can pass through;
+  - No Entity can pass through;
-                    Bullets go over it.
+  - Bullets go over it.

 #### Dylan Macron (Main Character)

-- **Starting Health Pool** :    150 hp for easy difficulty;
+- **Starting Health Pool** :
+  - 150 hp for easy difficulty;
-                            100 hp for all others.
+  - 100 hp for all others.

-- **Starting Energy Pool** :    100 en for every difficulty;
+- **Starting Energy Pool** :
+  - 100 en for every difficulty.

-- **Starting Energy Regen** :   1 en per second for easy;
+- **Starting Energy Regen** :
+  - 1 en per second for Easy;
-                            0,5 en per second for hard;
+  - 0,5 en per second for Medium;
+  - 0,1 en per second for Champion.

 #### Weapons Available
-- **Simple Weapon** :       Fire Rate - 2 bullets per second;
+- **Simple Weapon** :
+  - Fire Rate - 2 bullets per second;
-                        Energy Cost to Shot - 10 en per bullet;
+  - Energy Cost to Shot - 10 en per bullet;
-                        Damage - 5 hp;
+  - Damage - 5 hp.

-- **Explosion Weapon** :    Fire Rate - 0,25 bullets per second;
+- **Explosion Weapon** :
+  - Fire Rate - 0,25 bullets per second;
-                        Energy Cost to shot - 25 en per bullet;
+  - Energy Cost to shot - 25 en per bullet;
-                        Ability - when reaches a wall or a Monster it deals damage to all enemies in a radius of 4 tiles;
+  - Ability - when reaches a wall or a Monster it deals damage to all enemies in a radius of 4 tiles;
-                        Damage - (15 - 3,75 * radius) hp.
+  - Damage - (15 - 3,75 * radius) hp.

-- **Death Ray (Laser)** :   Energy Cost to shot - 20en per second active;
+- **Death Ray (Laser)** :
+  - Energy Cost to shot - 20en per second active;
-                        Ability - gives damage to all enemies in that direction;
+  - Ability - gives damage to all enemies in that direction;
-                        Max Laser duration - 5 seconds;
+  - Max Laser duration - 5 seconds;
-                        Cooldown - 1 minute;
+  - Cooldown - 1 minute;
-                        Damage - 20 hp / sec.
+  - Damage - 20 hp / sec.

 #### Monsters
+- **Tenebris Peon**:
-- **Tenebris Peon**:          Health Points : 20 hp;
+  - Health Points : 20 hp;
-                          Speed : Normal;
+  - Speed : Normal;
-                          Damage : 15 hp;
+  - Damage : 15 hp;
-                          Range : 1 tile.
+  - Range : 1 tile.

+- **Tenebris Heavy**:
-- **Tenebris Heavy**:         Health Points : 50 hp;
+  - Health Points : 50 hp;
-                          Speed : Slow;
+  - Speed : Slow;
-                          Damage : 10 hp;
+  - Damage : 10 hp;
-                          Range : 1 tile.
+  - Range : 1 tile.

-- **Tenebris Spiked Scout**:  Health Points : 15 hp;
+- **Tenebris Spiked Scout**:
+  - Health Points : 15 hp;
-                          Speed : Fast;
+  - Speed : Fast;
-                          Damage : 35 hp;
+  - Damage : 35 hp;
-                          Range : 1 tile.
+  - Range : 1 tile.

-- **Tenebris Harbinger** :    Health Points : 20 hp;
+- **Tenebris Harbinger** :
+  - Health Points : 20 hp;
-                          Speed : Normal;
+  - Speed : Normal;
-                          Damage: 35hp;
+  - Damage: 35hp;
-                          Range : 5 tiles.
+  - Range : 5 tiles.

-- **Tenebris Warden** :       Health Points : 75 hp;
+- **Tenebris Warden** :
+  - Health Points : 75 hp;
-                          Speed : Normal;
+  - Speed : Normal;
-                          Damage : 45 hp;
+  - Damage : 45 hp;
-                          Range : 1 tile.
+  - Range : 1 tile.

 #### Bosses